greg-hellings/dnszone/README.txt

 Overview
 --------

+Easyzone is a package to manage the common record types of a zone file, including SOA records.
+This module sits on top of the dnspython package and provides a higher level abstraction for common zone file manipulation use cases.

+Main features:

 * A high-level abstraction on top of dnspython.
 * Load a zone file into objects.
 * Modify/add/delete zone/record objects.